Random Walks on the Generalized Symmetric Group: Cutoff for the One-sided Transposition Shuffle

 \subsection{Organization of the Paper}

 We now provide a brief overview of the contents of the paper.
 The background material for our paper is contained in Section \ref{section:prelim}.
-It includes the necessary notation, definitions, and theorems to understand the OST shuffle and the generalized symmetric group.
+It includes the necessary notation, definitions, and theorems to understand the unbiased OST shuffle and the generalized symmetric group.
 In Sections \ref{section:lower_bound} and \ref{section:upper_bound}, we prove the lower bound and upper bound for the cutoff for the OST shuffle on $G_{m,n}$ respectively.
 Section \ref{section:results} contains the formal statement of our main theorem, conjectured by Matheau-Raven.
 In Section \ref{section:results}, we prove this theorem by combining the bounds shown in Sections \ref{section:lower_bound} and \ref{section:upper_bound}.
 Sections~\ref{section:prelim}-\ref{section:results} cover our detailed proof for the cutoff time for the unbiased OST.
 In Section~\ref{sec:branchingrulesforgensymmgrp}, we lay the foundation for our attempt to tackle Conjecture~\ref{conjecture:lifting-eigenvectors_random} and $\ref{conjecture:biasedOST}$ and provide the preliminaries on the branching rules for the generalized symmetric group as well as the structure of its modules.
 Most importantly, we formally state Theorem~\ref{conjecture:informal_branchingrules} and prove it in Section~\ref{sec:branchingrulesforgensymmgrp}.
 Lastly, in Section~\ref{sec:future-work}, we formalize the concepts and operators as well as prove certain properties that they possess to set up the foundation for future work and attempts to prove Conjectures~\ref{conjecture:lifting-eigenvectors_random} and $\ref{conjecture:biasedOST}$.